box/box-windows-sdk-v2/README.md

 oauth.GetAuthCode(config.AuthCodeUri, config.RedirectUri);
 ```

+*Other (ASP.NET)*

-Alternatively, a completely custom OAuth2 authentication process can be used in place of the provided workflows.
-In this scenario, a fully formed OAuthSession object will be passed in when instantiating the BoxClient.
+Alternatively, a completely custom OAuth2 authentication process can be used in place of the provided workflows, for example, in a custom web application.
+In this scenario, a fully formed OAuthSession object should be passed in when instantiating the BoxClient.

 ```c#
 OAuthSession session = // Create session from custom implementation